chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 The lowest two bits of the first control byte describe the first word.
 The two higher bits describe the next word, and so on.

+* 11 = Word's current purpose depends on its position (see below)
-* 11 = Word is the count, but do not apply incrementers yet.
+//* 11 = Word is the count, but do not apply incrementers yet.
 (Their control bits are still being zeroed)
 * 10 = Word is the count, and incrementers can now apply.
 * 01 = Word is an incrementer.
 * 00 = Disregard the word.

+The meaning of 11 varies by position to ensure consistency when a control byte is erased.
+A word whose control bits are 11 is:
+* word[0] - the starting count
+* word[1 and beyond - disregarded the word.

+* 10 in word[2] and beyond - an incrementer that adds a 32-bit quantity to the current count (overflowing back to 0 if applicable... the count is always unsigned)

-If more than one word is flagged as being the count, the lowest index word that is not 0xFFFFFFFF is the count.
+// if more than one word is flagged as being the count, the lowest index word that is not 0xFFFFFFFF is the count.

 When the control byte is erased, it is 0xFF, and the first word becomes the count.
 The first word (word[0]) is initialized to contain the initial count.
 The counter is consistent and ready.